Date of Award:

 Ronald C. Sims

 Issa A. Hamud

 Charles D. Miller

 Soboh, Yousef, "Anaerobic Co-Digestion of Algal Biomass and a Supplemental Carbon Source Material to Produce Methane" (2015).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 4485.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .